 The differential diagnoses listed here are not exhaustive.

-Ultraviolet light is effective in treating dermatological conditions, as it has antiproliferative effects (slowing keratinization) and anti-inflammatory effects (inducing apoptosis of pathogenic T cells) on the skin.
+Ultraviolet light is effective in treating dermatological conditions due to its antiproliferative (e.g., slowing of keratinization) and antiinflammatory effects (e.g., inducing apoptosis of pathogenic T cells).

 Increased risk of other comorbidities: